SkooveLearn PianoDownload on the App Store

 second tie sample

 In this example, we see the half note tied together.
-Practice counting this example by holding down the pitch G and counting 1 – 2 for the first quarter notes, then 3 – 4 for the half note.
-Keep the half note depressed while you count 1 – 2, and then finish it out the quarter notes on 3 – 4.
-Easy!
+Practice counting this example by counting 1 – 2 for the first quarter notes, then 3 – 4 for the half note.
+Keep the key pressed while you count 1 – 2 and then finish with the quarter notes on 3 – 4.What about three beats?

-The dotted half note
+The dotted half note/minim

 The rhythmic note that has three beats is called a half note.
 The dotted half note looks like a normal half note, except that it has a small dot on the right side next to the note head.
 Dotted notes add ½ of the original note value to the note.